Claudine Thévenet: Sainthood

 The canonization process commenced in France in an informative process that Cardinal Louis-Joseph Maurin inaugurated on 16 October 1926 and later closed on 7 September 1928.
+The introduction of the cause came on 20 November 1928 and she became titled as a Servant of God.
 Historians approved the cause on 6 March 1968 while theologians questioned and approved all of her spiritual writings on 8 January 1970 while confirming them to be orthodox in nature and not in contradiction of official doctrine.
-The introduction of the cause came on 23 August 1973 and she became titled as a Servant of God.

 Members of the Congregation for the Causes of Saints and their consultants gathered and approved the cause on 19 July 1977 while the C.C.S. itself approved it on 13 December 1977.
 She was titled as Venerable on 6 February 1978 after Pope Paul VI approved her life of heroic virtue.

-Pope John Paul II beatified the late nun on 4 October 1981.
+Pope John Paul II beatified Thévenet on 4 October 1981.
 The miracle needed for sainthood was investigated and then validated in Rome on 15 March 1991 which allowed for a medical board to approve it on 30 January 1992 and theologians to do so as well on 22 May 1992; the C.C.S. did so also on 16 June 1992 allowing for the pope to issue his final approval of her miracle and canonization on 11 July 1992.
 John Paul II canonized her on 21 March 1993.